twilczek88/React-To-Do-List/README.md

 # React-To-Do-List
-Simple to do list made with ReactJS
+Simple to do list made with ReactJS and some JQuery